WUSA (TV): News operation

-WUSA presently broadcasts 33 hours, 15 minutes of locally produced newscasts each week (with 5 hours, 35 minutes each weekday; 2 hours, 5 minutes on Saturday; and 3 hours, 5 minutes on Sunday); in addition, the station produces a sports highlight program called Game On!, which airs Sunday evenings after the 11 p.m. newscast.
+WUSA presently broadcasts 40 hours, 35 minutes of locally produced newscasts each week (with 7 hours, 5 minutes each weekday; 2 hours, 5 minutes on Saturday; and 3 hours, 5 minutes on Sunday); in addition, the station produces a sports highlight program called Game On!, which airs Sunday evenings after the 11 p.m. newscast.
 WUSA was the launchpad for several well-known news anchors.
 Sam Donaldson and Warner Wolf are among WUSA's most successful alumni.
 Max Robinson was co-anchor of Eyewitness News with Gordon Peterson from 1969 to 1978 before he became the first black anchorman on network television and one of the original anchors of ABC World News Tonight.
 James Brown of CBS Sports was a sports anchor at the station in the 1980s.

 In 1989, WUSA debuted an hour-long newscast at 4 p.m. (replacing The Oprah Winfrey Show, which the station chose not to continue carrying due to the program's licensing fees, it then moved to WJLA-TV), which created a three-hour local news block from 4 to 7 p.m., resulting in a half-hour delay of the CBS Evening News to 7 p.m.
 The 4 p.m. newscast was dropped in 2000, with WUSA also cutting a half-hour off the end of its 4–7 p.m. news block, moving the CBS Evening News to 6:30 p.m., the recommended timeslot for the network newscast for CBS stations located in the Eastern Time Zone.
-As of August 2020, WUSA is the only major station in the Washington market that does not carry a 4:00 p.m. newscast.
+WUSA was the only major station in the Washington market that did not carry a 4 p.m. newscast until the station revived it in September 2023.
+As of that date, all four major stations—including WUSA—now air a 4 p.m. newscast.

 On May 2, 2005, WUSA became the first television station in the Washington market to begin broadcasting its local newscasts in high definition.

 In February 2012, WUSA launched its investigative unit with Chief Investigative Reporter Russ Ptacek.
 Ptacek's investigations led to reform after uncovering millions in unreported government bonuses, a utility allowed to charge customers during disconnections caused by storms, taxis refusing passengers based upon race, and potentially deadly restaurant food safety risks.
 Ptacek and WUSA9 parted ways in 2016 when the station announced changes to its investigative direction.